Creating Credentials Configurations

 The overall structure of your own credential configuration must be valid.
 Therefore, we recommend using the example above as a guideline and starting point.

-field unchanged.
+First, keep the format field unchanged.
 Then, decide what information the verifiable credential

-accordingly.
+should contain and update the claims array accordingly.
 These values are included in the

 credential received by holders and verifiers and should therefore be meaningful for the credential.